mattrent/CTF-Platform/README.md

 pulumi up --stack <stack-name> -y
 ```

+**Note**: After successfully deploying Keycloak, you may need to delete the step-certificates pod to force a reinitialization of the SSO SSH certificate feature.

 ### Visual Studio Code Tasks
 To simplify the deployment process, Visual Studio Code tasks are available: